For more information about volcanology at Michigan Tech, please see our group's web site.

 - Kyle Brill, Ph.D., Research Topic: The broadband record of explosions from Fuego volcano

-- Chet Hopp, PCMI (in Panama), Research Topic: Seismicity of Volcan Baru
+- Chet Hopp, (PCMI Panama), Research Topic: Seismicity of Volcan Baru

 - Federica Lanza, Ph.D., Research Topic: Tilt from ultra-long period seismic recordings on volcanoes